-Located on the French-German border, between the Black Forest and the Alsace, along the Rhine and surrounded by vineyards, Breisach is a charming medieval town you shouldn’t miss on your Rhine-cruise.
+Explore Jewish heritage in a charming medieval town of Breisach!
+Located on the French-German border, between the Black Forest and the Alsace, along the Rhine and surrounded by vineyards, Breisach offers a great opportunity to learn about Jewish history in this region.
 Let Breisach’s binational flair (and its delicious wines) seduce you on our Breisach shore excursion!

 The Breisacher Stephansmünster, the city’s landmark on the Münsterberg (cathedral’s hill), is an impressive Romanesque-Gothic building overlooking the city and visible even from far beyond the city’s limits.

 Even though Breisach was almost completely destroyed during WWII, its reconstruction has been so successful that you can easily retrace its 3000-year-old history everywhere in the city.
-The Museum for Town History will take you on a journey through Breisach’s early history through a collection of fascinating archaeological findings, paintings and figures
+The Museum for Town History will take you on a journey through Breisach’s early history through a collection of fascinating archaeological artefacts, paintings and figures.

 A highlight on our Breisach shore excursion is The Blue House, a memorial site and educational establishment dedicated to the history of the Jews of the Upper Rhine.
 The house, erected in 1691 in the moat of the 14th century town wall, in the middle of the Jewish quarter at the foot of the Münsterberg, was acquired by the Jewish community in 1829.
 A religious school was established there, and it was also used as an infirmary for poor Jews.